pzs19/pzs19.github.io/_pages/about.md

 <!-- He currently is an intern of [Microsoft DKI Group](https://www.microsoft.com/en-us/research/group/data-knowledge-intelligence/), where he is very fortunate to be mentored by [Dr. Qianhui Wu](https://www.microsoft.com/en-us/research/people/qianhuiwu/).
 He also works closely with [Huiqiang Jiang](https://www.microsoft.com/en-us/research/people/hjiang/). -->

-His researches focus on natural language processing and efficient LLM.
+His researches focus on inference efficiency and data efficiency for LLM.

 # 🔥 News